square/leakcanary/README.md

-# LeakCanary
+# 🐤LeakCanary

-🐤 A memory leak detection library for Android.
+A memory leak detection library for Android.

 *“A small leak will sink a great ship.”* - Benjamin Franklin